- 1 Purpose

 Approve recruitment action for, and appointment to the position of Vice-Chancellor

-Approve recruitment action for, and appointment to all positions at Contracted Senior Executive level (including Senior DVC, DVC) and Professorial Academic Level E.
+Approve recruitment action for, and appointment to, all positions at Contracted Senior Executive level, excluding Heads of School.

 Category 2 Delegate or above

-Approve recruitment action for, and appointments to all positions at Academic Level A to D.
+Approve recruitment action for, and appointment to, all positions at academic levels A to D.

-Approve appointments to all positions at professional Employee levels 1 to 10
+Approve appointment to all positions at professional Employee levels 1 to 8.

 Related forms, publications and websites